 Oh that we could impress on the minds of all the great willingness of God to help and strengthen every one who looks to him in trusting prayer.
 The oil and wine of consolation will be given to those who seek for it; the importunate soul will know him as the One who hears and answers prayer, the One who “comforteth those that are cast down.”
 He is a God over all the earth, exercising over the whole human family an unwearied and solicitous watchcare which nothing can escape.
 Every moment he grants audience to those who lay their wants and desires before him.

 Oh how many times we shall be discouraged, and come to weep at the feet of Jesus over our failures and our defeats.
 In our efforts to follow the copy set us by our Lord, we shall make crooked lines, and leave many a page blotted and blistered by our tears of repentance.
 Yet let us not cease our efforts.
 Heaven can be attained by every one of us if we will strive lawfully, doing the will of Jesus and growing into his image.
 Temporary failure should make us lean more heavily on Christ, and we should press on with brave-heart, determined will, and unfaltering purpose.

 Let us, then, realize our great need of Christ and our dependence upon him; and let us thank God that help has been laid upon One who is mighty to save.

 — Signs of the Times, August 14, 1884

-Dear Lord, I look to You with a grateful heart for Your great willingness to help and strengthen me, even when I weep at Your feet because of my crooked paths.
+Dear Lord, I look to You with a grateful heart for Your great willingness to help and strengthen me, even when I come to You weeping at Your feet because of my failures.
 Help me do Your will and to grow into the image of Jesus.
 Thank You, O Lord, that I may lean on You and put my trust in the One who is mighty to save!